neuromorphicsinapse/tactile_sensing/TUTORIAL.md

 You can use pip in Anaconda prompt to install these packages:

-**pip install numpy, scipy, pyqtgraph, matplotlib, pyserial, pyqt5, sklearn**
+**pip install numpy scipy pyqtgraph matplotlib pyserial pyqt5 sklearn**